 But new research is turning this topic on its head, and questioning the bigger picture issues associated with this “Band-Aid” fix.
 The Food Research Collaboration (FRC) briefing paper, published in late January by Professor Martin Caraher of the City, University of London, and Dr. Sinéad Furey of Ulster University, tackles this topic.
 The paper, entitled Is it appropriate to use surplus food to feed people in hunger?
 Short-term Band-Aid to more deep-rooted problems of poverty, explores the intersection of these two issues: food donation and food insecurity.

 We certainly prefer that edible excess food goes to those in need.
 This is necessary and important work, but it's not the solution to hunger.
+Distinguishing between recovery and prevention efforts is critical to determine where we can see the maximum social, environmental and economic benefit.

 The study focuses primarily on the United Kingdom, but also draws on research and learnings from other developed countries.
 The authors of the paper say its intent is to stimulate an informed debate on this movement, since there is more emphasis on food waste and food insecurity now than ever before.